tapdata/tapdata.github.io/README.md

 ![](./assets/logo-orange-grey-bar.png)

-## What is TapData?
+## What is Tapdata?

-TapData is a live data platform designed to connect data silos and provide fresh data to the downstream operational applications & operational analytics.
+Tapdata is a live data platform designed to connect data silos and provide fresh data to the downstream operational applications & operational analytics.

 <img width="603" alt="image" src="./assets/tapdata-infra.png">

-TapData provides two ways to achieve this: Live Data Integration and Live Data Service.
+Tapdata provides two ways to achieve this: Live Data Integration and Live Data Service.

-Live Data Integration is supported by TapData's real time data pipelines based on CDC technology, where you can easily connect and capture all the data plus all the changes from disparate data sources, without any custom coding.
-TapData supports many data sources out of box, including dozens of popular databases, you may also use TapData's PDK(Plugin Development Kit) quickly add your own data sources.
+Live Data Integration is supported by Tapdata's real time data pipelines based on CDC technology, where you can easily connect and capture all the data plus all the changes from disparate data sources, without any custom coding.
+Tapdata supports many data sources out of box, including dozens of popular databases, you may also use Tapdata's PDK(Plugin Development Kit) quickly add your own data sources.

 Live Data Service is Tapdata's modern approach to the old data integration problem:  streaming data into a centralized data store(currently powered by MongoDB), then serving the data via RESTful API.
 These APIs are created on-demand, and because they're served by the horizontally scalable, high performant and modern database(instead of source systems), the number of ETL jobs, the performance impact to the source systems, are hence greatly reduced.